Updated: Apr 7

 I found The Eclectic School of Herbal Medicine and knew that working with medicinal plants was what I wanted to with my days on Earth.
 Studying with Thomas Easley, Matt Wood, Lindsey Feldspausch, Erika Galentin, Jim McDonald, Sam Coffman, and Robert Rogers; & Heather Wetzel & Kathleen Maeir of @sacredplanttraditions while I lived in Virginia and poured love into @elderberryherbals, the apothecary I grew into over 3 years.

-I went on to find teachers in New Mexico like Mouna, Martin, and my partner Cheves; and continue to meet incredible mentors.
+I went on to find teachers in New Mexico like Mouna, Martin, Cathy, and Maria Mikahailas; and continue to meet incredible mentors.
 They say, “knowledge is power” and that feels like an understatement. ⠀

 My doula practice is inspirational for me but it’s not something I can do everyday.
 Whereas herbalism requires I constantly be reading, making medicine, wildcrafting, fascilitating clinics, staying creative.
 Plant medicine gave me life, and I built my life around giving back.